carlaurr/challenge/1_infrastructure/README.md

 ## Monitoring Stack
 The proposed basic monitoring stack is to use Prometheus to collect metrics from the GKE cluster and applications and Grafana to visualize the metrics.
-To deploy these componene we can use the corresponding Helm chart.
+To deploy these components we can use the corresponding Helm charts.

 Prometheus will discover and scrape our application automatically thanks to adding the prometheus annotations:
 ```yaml